UhhhAaron/SaladBind/README.md

 Once you start SaladBind for the first time, it'll prompt you to enter your mining details.

-You can do this by entering your Salad Auth token, which grabs your Rig ID automatically, or you can enter your Rig ID manually.
+You can do this by letting SaladBind search your log file, entering your Salad Auth token, which grabs your Rig ID automatically, or you can enter your Rig ID manually.

+#### Automatic (Read from Salad logs)

+SaladBind will search your Salad's log file for your Rig ID and save it automatically.

+1. Mine for 5-15 minutes (Chopping stage)
+2. Choose Automatic (Read from Salad logs)

-#### Automatic
+#### Automatic (Get with Salad Auth token)

 You will be prompted to enter your access token.
 It is recommended to use a Chromium-based browser like Google Chrome or the new Microsoft Edge.
 To get your access token follow these steps: